-INTEGRATION ITEM DESIGN GUIDANCE NOTES RELEVANT PRINCIPLES: 050/4050 Core and structural systems should enable efficient distribution of services 2.1 / 2.2 / 2.3 / 3.1 / 3.3 / 4.1 / 4.2 / 4.3 / 5.2 / 7.3 SERVICES throughout the building, and allow access for maintenance and future adaptation.
+INTEGRATION ITEM DESIGN GUIDANCE RELEVANT PRINCIPLES: Core and structural systems should enable efficient distribution of services 2.1 / 2.2 / 2.3 / 3.1 / 3.3 / 4.1 / 4.2 / 4.3 / 5.2 / 7.3 SERVICES throughout the building, and allow access for maintenance and future adaptation.
 Core size will be influenced by factors including building height, floorplate size, use, and quality requirements.
 As a general guide, applicable for buildings of circa 20 storeys with floorplates of 800m2 nom residential, or 1500m2 commercial, the core will equate to approximately 15% of the floor area.
-Efficiency will diminish with significantly smaller floorplates and / or taller buildings.
-Ground level services should be integrated into the building design discretely to provide high quality and attractive frontages. avoid or minimise the extent of services located in street frontages identified as being important active frontages; Recommend that Council's masterplan and / or DCP identify priority active street frontages that require / where permissible (subject to requirements of Code or relevant Authority), locate services in back or house areas, or basements, to minimise impact on street frontage. particular care. / coordinate the design of access doors, enclosures, or ventilation grills, to present as components of an integrated facade design.
-Consistent materials or colours can assit to diminish the prominence of services elements.
-When carefully considered and well executed, integration of services does not compromise the streetscape and need not be deemed a material constraint on lot sizes. / consider integrating exhaust or air-intake louvers at high-level above shopfronts / in some situations, exposing services such as hydrant boosters, can contribute to the visual interest at ground level. / A a general rule of thumb, 6-10m of ground level frontage is likely to be required to accommodate services, or access to services, including: - substation 4-5m width - fire hydrant booster 2-3m - gas meter room 1-2m (not required in all-electric building as recommended) other items, such as switchrooms, fire control rooms, tanks etc, are generally able to be located within the building and accessed from fire egress corridors, lobbies, or common areas.
-Locate air-conditioning heat-rejection units at or near the top of tall bulidings, and: / prohibit locating units at or below podium levels or residential balconies Heat rejection is a significant contributor to urban-heat island effect.
-The impact is diminished where heat can readily dissipate.
+Ground level services should be integrated into the building design discretely to provide high quality and attractive frontages. / avoid or minimise the extent of services located in street frontages identified as being important active frontages; / where permissible (subject to requirements of Code or relevant Authority), locate services in back or house areas, or basements, to minimise impact on street frontage. / coordinate the design of access doors, enclosures, or ventilation grills, to present as components of an integrated facade design.
+Consistent materials or colours can assit to diminish the prominence of services elements. / consider integrating exhaust or air-intake louvers at high-level above shopfronts / in some situations, exposing services such as hydrant boosters, can contribute to the visual interest at ground level. / A a general rule of thumb, 6-10m of ground level frontage is likely to be required to accommodate services, or access to services, including: - substation 4-5m width - fire hydrant booster 2-3m - gas meter room 1-2m (not required in all-electric building as recommended) other items, such as switchrooms, fire control rooms, tanks etc, are generally able to be located within the building and accessed from fire egress corridors, lobbies, or common areas.
+Locate air-conditioning heat-rejection units at or near the top of tall bulidings, and: / prohibit locating units at or below podium levels or residential balconies